We take HSA and FSA

 Here is what a typical day of food looks like for me.

-Breakfast: 1 cup of cottage cheese or Greek yogurt with a cup of berries.
+Breakfast: 1/2 cup of cottage cheese and 1/2 c Greek yogurt with a cup of berries.

 Snack: 1 oz gouda or Havarti cheese or a grass-fed meat stick with raw veggies like cucumbers, celery, carrots

-Lunch: 4 oz of meat (chicken, steak, or grass-fed ground beef), a vegetable and a fruit
+Lunch: 4-6oz of meat (chicken, steak, or grass-fed ground beef), a vegetable and a fruit

 Dinner: 4-6 oz meat, more veggies and sometimes potato or rice.